Ordisoftware/Hebrew-Calendar/README.md

   `Ordisoftware.Hebrew.Calendar.exe --parashah`

-These options are cumulative and can be used to control the software when it is already running.
+These options are cumulative, and can be used to control the software when it is already running, but if this case this only works for administrator users.

 It is therefore possible to use [AutoHotKey](https://www.autohotkey.com) to define for example this Shift + Ctrl + Alt + P command: